 So what is separation anxiety in adults?
 What causes it?
 How does it manifest itself within an adult relationship?

 In more recent times, however, adults have become increasingly diagnosed with an adult separation anxiety disorder (or ASAD).
-Adult separation anxiety is much the same as the disorder as that faced by children; however, these attachment figures typically include spouses, boyfriends, girlfriends, siblings, and or friends.
+Adult separation anxiety or separation anxiety in relationship is much the same as the disorder as that faced by children; however, these attachment figures typically include spouses, boyfriends, girlfriends, siblings, and or friends.
 Hence, we can use the terms like boyfriend separation anxiety or marriage separation anxiety for separation anxiety definition witnessed in adults.

-This anxiety may manifest in the form of full blown panic attacks.
+This anxiety may manifest in the form of full-blown panic attacks.
 It can include the avoidance of being alone or fear that something bad will happen to their loved ones.
-Extreme jealousy, over strict parenting,“worst case scenario” thinking about separation from loved ones, trouble sleeping when away from the focus of separation, and “mooching” are also all potential symptoms of adult separation anxiety.
+Extreme jealousy, over strict parenting,“the worst case scenario” thinking about separation from loved ones, trouble sleeping when away from the focus of separation, and “mooching” are also all potential symptoms of adult separation anxiety.